Rahinur2002/VideoGameStore-api-starter/README.md

 ## User Stories

+- As a user, I want to view all categories, so I can browse products by type.
+- As a user, I want to view a category by ID, so I can confirm its details.
+- As a user admin, I want updates to modify an existing product instead of creating a duplicate so inventory stays clean.
+- As a user admin, I want to create categories so the store can add new sections.
+- As a user admin, I want to update a category so I can fix names/descriptions
+- As a user admin, I want to delete a category so I can remove outdated sections.
-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to browse all products so I can choose items to buy.
+- As a user, I want product details so I can decide to purchase.
+- As a user admin, I want to remove products so customers can’t buy discontinued items.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to filter products by category, price range, and subCategory, so I can find what I want quickly.
+- As a user admin, I want to add products so the store can sell new items.

 ## Setup